Employment Lawyers in Czech Republic - Contact Us for Legal Advice

 The Czech government has recently introduced new regulations to the Labor Code, created to support both the employer and the employee.
 The employment legislation was modified on 1st October 2015 with the following provisions and several modifications until 2019:

-- the government offers a 20% subsidy for the salary of the employees if the company is affected by various financial crisis and has to reduce the level of payments allocated to the employees;
+- the government offers a 20% subsidy for the salary of the employees if the company is affected by various financial crises and has to reduce the level of payments allocated to the employees;

 - the Labor Code provides new compensations for work injuries and occupational diseases;

 - the Code offers a new termination period for contracts signed between employees who are enrolled in a second job outside their primary full time job;